Library Match

 end.

 This definition is accepted.
-It can be a little awkward to test Ltac definitions like this.
+It can be a little awkward to test Ltac definitions like this one.
 Here is one method.

 Goal False.